ennur/Cifar100-Classification/README.md

 # Cifar100-Classification

-Classifying six classes from the Cifar100 dataset
+Classifying six classes from the Cifar100 dataset using Keras.